stephaniechallita/dsl/README.md

 ### Ecore modeling

 If you decided to model your domain using Ecore and Eclipse in the previous part, you may be aware that it is possible to generate an Xtext project from an Ecore project (by creating a new _Xtext Project From Existing Ecore Models_).
-Fortunately, it is possible to convert an Xtext grammar into a Langium: simply follow the instructions from the README from [this project](https://github.com/TypeFox/xtext2langium) (be careful, the plugin is not compatible with GEMOC Studio so you will need to use it with another type of Eclipse).
+Fortunately, it is possible to convert an Xtext grammar into a Langium: simply follow the instructions from the README of [this project](https://github.com/TypeFox/xtext2langium).
 You can thus write your grammar using Xtext rather than Langium if you so wish.

 The above linked Eclipse plugin will let you convert your Ecore model and Xtext grammar to `.langium` files, which you can put into your `src/language/` folder of the Langium project.
-Make sure to rename the main grammar file so that it is detected by Langium.
+Make sure the grammara names match up between your projects, otherwise you will have to manually refactor the conflicts.

 ### Other types of modeling